Skip to main content

 • To provide you with support for your fundraising activity.
 This is an outbound email/telephone support service which we may provide to some groups of fundraisers.
 We decide what groups will be contacted for this support based on the type of fundraising activity and value of support.

-• If we identify you as a high value fundraiser, we may contact you by phone or email (unless you didn’t sign up or you tell us you no longer want to hear from us) to thank you and to talk to you about your fundraising and supporting us in the future.
+• If we identify you as a high value fundraiser, we may contact you by phone or email to thank you and to talk to you about your fundraising and supporting us in the future.

-• To provide you with support and encouragement with your fundraising if you have signed up with a fundraising platform (unless you didn’t sign up or you tell us you no longer want to hear from us).
+• To provide you with support and encouragement with your fundraising if you have signed up with a fundraising platform and have agree to hear from us.
 You may be sent emails based on the activity you have done or are yet to do.
 For example, if you reach a fundraising milestone we may send you an email to congratulate you.

 • To reach out to you on some third party websites and social media sites.
 You may see messages from us about fundraising on third party websites and social media sites.
 These are produced as a result of you inputting search terms to Google’s search engine which match search terms that we have provided to Google or by social media sites that you interact with.
 You will receive messages from or about us on other websites and social media sites which are based on information that we provided to them about groups of people that we think may be interested in receiving messages about us.